BWOOD738/Earth-Render/README.md

 # OpenGL-Pyramid

-This is my first OpenGL projects.
+This is my first OpenGL project.
 This renders one pyramid on screen.
 You can change the texture of the pyramid by using the Texture class constructor in App.cpp, line 77.